TYsewyn/www-timysewyn-be/src/posts/2016-03-12-Digitally-signing-your-JSON-documents.md

 ## JWS

-The JSON Web Signature (<OutboundLink href="https://tools.ietf.org/html/rfc7515" rel="noreferrer" target="_blank">RFC7515</OutboundLink>) standard describes the process of creation and validation of a data structure representing a signed payload.
+The JSON Web Signature (<a href="https://tools.ietf.org/html/rfc7515" target="_blank">RFC7515</a>) standard describes the process of creation and validation of a data structure representing a signed payload.
 Assume someone wants to transfer an amount of money to his savings account.
 This action could be represented like the following JSON: